dcreager/clogger/docs/api.rst

             CLOG_LEVEL_NOTICE
             CLOG_LEVEL_INFO
             CLOG_LEVEL_DEBUG
+            CLOG_LEVEL_TRACE

-"Critical" is the most severe; "debug" is the least severe.
+"Critical" is the most severe; "trace" is the least severe.
 It's not possible to create your own log levels.